Cross-Country Moving Companies: Services, Costs, and How to Choose

 Using a portable storage container is one of the more popular options when it comes to a cheap way to move across the country.
 They come in various sizes for your individual needs.
 Depending on how much you have to move, this option may be your best bet.

-One great reason why a moving container may be your best bet is that the unit doubles as a storage unit that you can keep your belongings in, as well as a medium for being able to move things.
+One great reason a moving container may be your best bet is that it doubles as a storage unit for your belongings, as well as a way to move things.

 Moving companies, such as Meathead Movers, can assist you from start to finish when it comes to the loading and unloading of moving containers.
 Additionally, our rates are much lower when deciding on this method, instead of using a full-service move.

-When renting one of these containers, the cost usually comes down to the length of time you rent it for.
+When renting one of these containers, the cost usually comes down to how long you rent it for.
 The longer you rent it, the more you will pay.
-So to get the most bang from your buck when using this method, don’t keep it in your possession for longer than necessary.
+So to get the most bang for your buck when using this method, don’t keep it in your possession for longer than necessary.

 4. Drive everything yourself

-If you own a car, van, or truck, and you are able to pack all of your belongings safely and securely, then this may be your best bet when deciding on a cheaper way to travel across the country.
+If you own a car, van, or truck and can pack all your belongings safely and securely, this may be your best bet for a cheaper way to travel across the country.

 For example, let’s say you’re moving from New York to Los Angeles.
 That distance is around 2,800 miles or so.
-If the automobile used is a Toyota Sienna that holds around 20 gallons of gas per tank, gets around 26 miles per gallon, and each gallon of gas costs $3.50 (with an average fill price of $70) the price just for the gas would be around the neighborhood of $400.
+If the automobile used is a Toyota Sienna that holds around 20 gallons of gas per tank, gets around 26 miles per gallon, and each gallon of gas costs $3.50 (with an average fill price of $70), the price just for the gas would be around $400.

-$400 is a rough estimate but could fluctuate due to the weight of the car and other factors.
+$400 is a rough estimate, but it could fluctuate due to the weight of the car and other factors.

 5. Get started early